Fleckism/SecurityPlus/SecurityPlus/12 C Embedded System Security Implications.md

 -   Many embedded systems and IoT devices use low-cost firmware chips and the vendor never produces updates to fix security problems or only produces updates for a relatively short product cycle (while the device could remain in operational use for much longer).
 -   Many embedded systems require manual updates, which are perceived as too time-consuming for a security department with other priorities to perform.
--   [[My linked notes/Dictionary/Availability]] is a key attribute for most embedded deployments.
+-   [[Availability]] is a key attribute for most embedded deployments.
 Patching without service interruption may not be possible, and opportunities for downtime servicing extremely limited.

 Cisco Live presents a useful overview of embedded system security requirements ([ciscolive.com/c/dam/r/ciscolive/us/docs/2018/pdf/BRKIOT-2115.pdf](https://wmx-api-production.s3.amazonaws.com/courses/5731/supplementary/BRKIOT-2115.pdf)).